euromoney-group-tech/Euromoney.QARecruitmentTest/README.md

 - The page title is ‘IJGlobal | Infrastructure Journal and Project Finance Magazine’
 - The league table section is displayed on the home page

+#### Notes

+- The portfolio page location is **menu --> 'Our Portfolio' --> 'Pricing, data and market intelligence'
+- The HTML tags are missing IDs so using the tag text is acceptable

 ---